axodotdev/cargo-dist/book/src/reference/config.md

 This setting cannot be used with `ssldotcom-windows-sign`.

-The generated GitHub workflow expects these secrets:
+The generated GitHub workflow expects these Azure identity and signing profile settings:

 * `AZURE_CLIENT_ID`
 * `AZURE_TENANT_ID`